Arsenikki/kuberseni-gitops/cluster/core/minio-azure-gateway/README.md

 Some important steps:

-1. Add azure storage account credentials
+1. Set azure storage account & minio credentials in `cluster-secrets.yaml`
-2. Check minio credentials from the created secret
 3. Create backup container i.e. `"longhorn-backup"` from Azure Portal or through Minio UI.
-4. Add credentials to secret file, which is created to same namespace as Longhorn.
-See ./secret.yaml file for reference.
+4. Refer to minio credential variables in `./secret.yaml` file.
 5. Specify the backup folder and the secret name in Longhorn settings:
     * Backup Target:
         ```